 - II.1.
 Plant operating procedures may be developed along the lines shown in Fig. II.1, following quality assurance principles. - II.2.
 The drafting of operating procedures (Box 1) should normally be done by the operating group.
-The main documents used as references should include: - (a) Documents containing design assumptions and intentions; - (b) Contractual documents from the contractors giving guidance on the operation of systems and components; - (c) Commissioning documents Ref.[5]; - (d) Documents containing procedures from other plants of the same or similar types.
+The main documents used as references should include: - (a) Documents containing design assumptions and intentions; - (b) Contractual documents from the contractors giving guidance on the operation of systems and components; - (c) Commissioning documents (see the IAEA Safety Guide on the Commissioning Procedures for Nuclear Power Plants [5]); - (d) Documents containing procedures from other plants of the same or similar types.